nponsard/ariel-os/book/src/adding-board-support.md

 > This guide requires working on your own copy of Ariel OS.
 > You may want to fork the repository to easily upstream your changes later.

+> Unless documented in the User Guide, please expect the module and context names that are defined in the `laze-project.yml` file to change.
+> We're still figuring out a proper naming scheme.
+> You've been warned.

 ## Adding Support for a Board

 The more similar a board is to one that is already supported, the easier.